Vimal-Krishna/voicemeeter-autohotkey-controller/README.md

-# voicemeter-autohotkey-controller
+# Autohotkey controller for voicemeeter
-Control voicemeter using autohotkey.
+Control voicemeeter using autohotkey.
 Display a basic GUI that shows status.